 It is the duty of both students and staff to help keep the lounge area as neat and clean as possible at all times.
 Good housekeeping practices should be maintained.
-All food and drinks are to be confined to the Food Service dining area.

-Student Publications
+■ Student Publications

 Students at RCC have the right and privilege of freedom of expression through student publications.
 Requests for student publications will be presented to the Review Committee, which will determine their purpose, content and appropriateness to the goals of the College and its role in the community.
 The committee will appoint a supervising editorial advisor.
 This individual will oversee all aspects of the approved publication.